 Welcome to Owl's Hill Tearoom!

-Owl's Hill Tearoom is a family run business with three generations of the family providing great wholesome food, excellent service with a friendly atmosphere, all set in a fantastic location.
+Tearoom owner Sam was handed the keys in March 2019 and with the support or her family began to manage the tearoom as a family run business, providing great wholesome food and excellent service with a friendly atmosphere, all set in a fantastic location.

-Six months before taking on the tearoom joint owner Sam had never worked in hospitality, however customer service had always played a part in her previous career so she hit the ground running.
-And being a member of the WI, cake has never been too far away, so baking scones and providing afternoon teas turned her hobby into a reality.
+Only six months before taking on the tearoom Sam had never even worked in hospitality before, however customer service had always played a part in her previous career and she knew exactly what she wanted for her new venture ... she hit the ground running and has not looked back.

 We were proud to be nominated for Cycling UK's annual Cyclist Cafe of the Year competition in 2019 and have spare padlocks, repair kits and air pumps available upon request.
 We were also listed by Essex Live as one of the best 'Hidden Gems' in Essex.